-You’ve got a blog, but are you writing the right kind of posts?
-According to HubSpot, 53 percent of marketers say that blogging is their top content marketing priority, and sites with blogs see a 434 percent better chance of being well ranked on search engines.
-But how do you know the type of wordsmithing you need for the greatest impact?
+Blogging continues to be a priority for marketers, with 53 percent of marketing professionals naming blogging as their top content marketing priority, according to HubSpot.
+In fact, sites with blogs see a 434 percent better chance of being well ranked on search engines.

-David Oglivy, the famous advertising tycoon, said it best—before he could have even predicted the rise of blogs and the digital space: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
+David Oglivy, the famous advertising tycoon, said it best, long before he could have even predicted the rise of blogs and the digital space: “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.”

 Copywriting is more straightforward than content writing and uses persuasive, emotional language to appeal to the consumer so they take immediate action.
 It may be a tall order, but copywriting can make or break a business.
 As famed direct-mail copywriter Eugene Schwartz said when describing the task of copywriting, “Tap a single overwhelming desire existing in the hearts of thousands of people who are actively seeking to satisfy it at this very moment.”